ashleyrobycreates/FiveMinuteFarms/README.md

 # Web Development Project
 This is my capstone project for CODE:You.
-The project utilizes third-party apis to retrieve information, that is then presented to the user with a helpful interface.
-The user is able to interact with the information provided by searching for available options.The goal of the project is to demonstrate a general knowledge of HTML, CSS, and JavaScript.
+The user is able to interact with the information provided by searching for available options.
+The project utilizes a third-party api to retrieve information, that is then presented to the user with a helpful interface.
+The goal of the project is to demonstrate a general knowledge of HTML, CSS, and JavaScript with a little Node.js and express.

 ## Overview
  Hello!
 Welcome to Five Minute Farms!
 This website was made to advise anyone, in basic steps, how to grow the easy tomato plant, or any plant, from seeds.
-According to my own research and web based research, plants DO respond to music and sounds!
+Also, according to my own research and web based research, plants DO respond to music and sounds!
 For this reason, a Spotify media player is embedded for users to see a sample playlist.
 A USDA planting zone chart shows locations with temperature extremes based on US data.
 A growth chart is provided to show in days approximately how long it takes to grow from a seedling to "ready to plant" status.
 An images page shows various stages of seedlings and gardens.
 A random jokes API was created to tell jokes to your garden.
 Remember, plants love sounds and vibrations (and who doesn't love a good joke)!
 Finally, a simple contact page was created.
 Happy plants = happy harvest!

 ## Resources
 The resources I used for this project are as follows: